 Many students of the language are studying precisely because of the interest and challenge the language holds, and make quick progress once they have grasped the basics, particularly of pronunciation.

 Throughout Estonia, you will find people willing and able to speak with you in a variety of languages, with English, Finnish or Russian being most commonly spoken, and many people also managing French, German or Swedish alongside their native tongue.

 In a country where most people speak at least two languages with ease, learning Estonian may not be strictly necessary, but it certainly can help you understand the country at a deeper level.

-You will hear Estonian language learning categorized in terms of levels which run from A1 (beginner) to C2 (fluent in business and professional language), according to the Common European Framework of Reference for languages.
+You will hear Estonian language learning categorised in terms of levels which run from A1 (beginner) to C2 (fluent in business and professional language), according to the Common European Framework of Reference for languages.
 The levels help you get a feel for how demanding courses may be, and are also used, for example, in job adverts to describe the level of language proficiency required.
-B1 level is required if you wish to become a naturalized Estonian citizen.
+B1 level is required if you wish to become a naturalised Estonian citizen.

 Estonian language phrases

 Learn these useful (or not so useful) phrases and show off your skills.